mars0i/clj-agentscript1/README.md

 willing to do some guessing.
 Among other things, the template.coffee model contains many useful comments and configuration options (or see its generated doc file).

+## License

+This software is copyright 2016 by [Marshall Abrams](http://members.logical.net/~marshall/), and is distributed under the [Gnu General Public License version 3.0](http://www.gnu.org/copyleft/gpl.html) as specified in the file LICENSE, except where noted, or where code has been included that was released under a different license.